AniketSK/createWebpackEs6/README.md

 # createWebpackEs6
 Bit of Background story:

 I am preparing for interviews where I have to create lots of mini projects and always needs the setup of webpack, node and es6.
-So I wrote a batch script which does that for me and thought it will be helpful for you Follow the instruction to create a set up
+So I wrote a batch script which does that for me and thought it will be helpful for you.

+Follow the instruction to create a set up

 1. Clone the repo or download it